junovhs/warden/README.md

 ## 2. Knit (Context Packer)

 Knit is the bridge between your filesystem and the LLM.
-It stitches your "Atomic" files into a single text stream with clear headers.
+It stitches your "Atomic" files into a single text stream with clear headers and **calculates the token cost** of your context.

 ### Features
+*   **Token Aware:** Reports exactly how many tokens your context consumes (e.g., `9487 tokens`), so you never exceed your model's window.
 *   **Smart Defaults:** Automatically strips noise (`node_modules`, `target`, `_assets`, `lockfiles`, `tests`, `docs`).
 You get the **Kernel** of the code, not the fluff.
-*   **Shared Brain:** Uses the exact same ignore logic as Warden.
+*   **Entropy Filtering:** Detects and rejects minified code or binary blobs disguised as text.
 *   **Security:** Filters out secrets (`.env`, keys) and binaries (`.png`, `.exe`) automatically.

 ### Usage